yochaigal/cairn/wip/2e/how-does-variable-difficulty-work.md

 **Warden**: _"No, because you've got enough of a distance from this person and you don't have any light sources lit.
 You may hide without risk of being found."_

 **Freya**: _"Hmm, that gives me an idea.
-If it seems to me like this person might belong to the same faction as our enemy, I would like to sneak attack them and steal their clothes.
+If it seems to me like this person might belong to the same faction as our enemy, I would like to ambush them and steal their clothes.
 I don't want to spill much blood or raise the alarm, so my blades will need to be fast and furious."_

 **Warden**: _"OK.
 They will need to make a DEX save to react in time to fend off your attack, then.
 It might not go as cleanly as you hope!"_